Office: PAB 3-351

-I use data and models to study how many ways galaxies could have achieved their observed masses and growth rates.
-Though specific, this question is central to understanding how galaxies—the universe’s machines for turning gas into stars and, ultimately, life—emerged from the basic laws of physics.
+I use data and models to study how many ways galaxies can evolve to reach their observed masses and mass growth rates.
+Though specific, this question is central to understanding how galaxies—the universe’s machines for turning gas into stars and ultimately life—emerged from the basic laws of physics.

 As they grew over the past ~12 billion years, galaxies morphed from chaotic clumps to organized disks and spheroids, and migrated from isolated to dense environments.
 A striking reduction in their ability to form new stars (i.e., their health) accompanied these changes, such that the universe is ~3 times less productive now than when Earth formed.
 While all systems have slowed, more spherical objects living in groups of other galaxies are effectively dead today, while isolated disky galaxies (like our Milky Way) are relatively active.

 Astronomers seek causation amidst these trends to build a theory of why galaxies are the way they are.